uber-go/fx/config/README.md

 }
 ```

-Calculator constructor needs only `Provider` and it loads configuration from
+The calculator constructor needs only `Provider` and it loads configuration from
 the root:

 ```go